Planning a Successful Event

 Hotel Reservations: The event may require one or more persons to stay overnight.
 In this case you will need to make hotel arrangements.
-Student Union and Involvement Services can assist you in finding a hotel accommodation's contact information.
+Office of Student Involvement can assist you in finding a hotel accommodation's contact information.

 Vehicle Reservation Form: Some performers require transportation to and from the event.
 Perhaps the event is a trip or excursion to another location.
 KUSSI maintains vehicles for SGA Maroon and Gold Status organizations for these purposes.
 The proper form is available in the MSU 173 and should be returned at least two weeks before the required date of usage to ensure availability.

 For any event to take place there must be an agreement between the artist or vendor and the organization.
 This agreement usually takes the form of a contract.
-Contracts can be sticky business so be sure to contact Student Union and Involvement Services with any questions.
+Contracts can be sticky business so be sure to contact Office of Student Involvement with any questions.
 No student or student group may sign a contract under any circumstances.
 All contracts are submitted to Student Involvement in MSU 153.
 No exceptions.

 KUSSI Standard Contract

 If the presenter of your event does not have a contract, then the KUSSI Standard Contract must be used.
-This is available in the Student Union and Involvement Services (MSU 153) and must be completed and signed by the contractor and KUSSI, Inc. Executive Director.
+This is available in the Office of Student Involvement (MSU 153) and must be completed and signed by the contractor and KUSSI, Inc. Executive Director.

 The research is complete and the costs have been estimated; now it's time to put it all together and present the idea to the advisor and the rest of the organization.
 Be sure to prepare the request in writing, including all pertinent information.
 Being prepared can avoid delays in the consideration of your proposal.